 Genetics recruitment agency listing

-Professionals who study the genetic material inside cells are called geneticists.
-They use their specialist knowledge and skills to study imperfect genetic material and the diseases that it can cause.
+Professionals who study the genetic material inside cells are called Geneticists.
+They use their specialist knowledge and skills to study differences in genetic material, and the diseases that this can cause.

 To work in Geneticist jobs, a degree in Genetics or a related subject is essential.
 The minimum requirements for a degree in genetics are five GCSEs and two A levels.
 Experience of Laboratory work may also be useful.
 Graduates are expected to complete an in-service training programme and carry out a further two years' work experience under the supervision of trained staff before registering with the Health Professions Council as qualified Geneticists.